yinan-c/RSS-GPT/README.md

 [Configuration Guide](https://yinan.me/rss-gpt-manual-en.html) | [中文介绍](README-zh.md) | [中文教程](https://yinan.me/rss-gpt-manual-zh.html)

+## Update

+- 2023-09-15:
+  - Now if you don't have an OPENAI API, you can still use the script to aggregate and filter your RSS feeds, but without the summarization feature.
+(You can do this by removing or setting a random string the OPENAI_API_KEY secret in your repo setting, or just set `max_items=0` in config.ini)

+  - Also, whenever there is a problem with OPENAI API calling, the script will still run and fetch new articles from the RSS feeds, just without AI summaries.

 ## Features

 - Host your own RSS feeds on GitHub repo and GitHub Pages.